2raj2raj/bitcoin-educational-content/courses/biz101/en.md

 ### The decision to allocate corporate treasury in Bitcoin

-Your position within the company will heavily influence the **decision-making process** for investing in Bitcoin.
+Your position within the company will significantly influence the **decision-making process** for investing in Bitcoin.
 If you are a **majority owner, you are free** to allocate excess treasury funds according to your own judgment.
 Conversely, if you are a partner or shareholder within a collective decision-making structure, you will need to go through joint deliberations, which can complicate matters.

 In this second scenario, harmonizing different points of view becomes essential, as it largely **depends on each stakeholder’s understanding of the Bitcoin asset**.
 As the saying goes, “Bitcoin is everything people don’t know about computers combined with everything they don’t understand about money.”
 Even if one partner has made the effort to thoroughly understand Bitcoin, conveying this knowledge to others can be challenging.
 In such cases, it is **advisable to bring in an external resource** to avoid having the idea too closely identified with one individual, which could generate resistance.